-- (i) A company incorporated with limited liability. - (ii) The company was deregistered on 31 January 2020. - (iii) A domestic company incorporated in the PRC with limited liability.
+- (i) A company incorporated with limited liability. - (ii) A domestic company established in the PRC with limited liability.

 All of the above subsidiaries adopt 31 December as the financial year end date.
 None of the subsidiaries had issued any debt securities at the end of the reporting period.